-- Administrative component: The administrative component is the proceeding in which the North Dakota Department of Transportation is attempting to suspend or revoke your North Dakota driving privileges.
+- Administrative component: The administrative component of a DUI case is the proceeding in which the North Dakota Department of Transportation is attempting to suspend or revoke your North Dakota driving privileges.

-- Criminal component: The criminal component is the criminal charge filed against the driver resulting in a potential criminal record, jail time, probation, chemical dependency evaluation and treatment, fines and court costs.
+- Criminal component: The criminal component of a DUI is the criminal charge filed against the driver resulting in a potential criminal record, jail time, probation, chemical dependency evaluation and treatment, fines and court costs.

 Additional Consequences Of DUI

 There are several potential collateral consequences of a DUI conviction.
 Admissibility to certain countries, like Canada, may be prohibited.
-The Federal Aviation Administration may take adverse action against a licensed pilot as a result of either a conviction or administrative license suspension resulting from a DUI.
+The Federal Aviation Administration (FAA) may take adverse action against a licensed pilot as a result of either a conviction or administrative license suspension resulting from a DUI.
 A convicted offender may be required to obtain high-risk coverage.